HlisTilen/event-management-system-faas/README.md

-# 🎉 Event Management System - Serverless Backend
+# 🎉 Event Management System - Serverless

 This project demonstrates how to develop a serverless backend for an event management system using AWS Lambda, DynamoDB, and S3 with the Serverless Framework.
 The backend is developed and tested locally using Localstack.